lowlighter/metrics/source/plugins/core/README.md

 - `gist`, where output will be stored an already existing gist
   - To use this feature, a `gists` scope must be granted to your `token` and `committer_gist` identifier must be provided

+It also possible to alter output conditio using `output_action` option, which can be set to:
+- `always`, to always push changes (provided that git sha changed)
+- `content-changed`, to push changes only if content changed (excluding metadata contained in footer)

 #### ℹ️ Examples workflows

 ```yaml